 Speaking: Students will discuss current topics in class or in debate groups using the studied grammar features.
 They will have awareness raised concerning typical mistakes in sentence structure and pronunciation.
 The course is completed by oral presentations in class.

-Listening: Students will develop the ability to comprehend utterances in the target language in recorded from broadcast media, in both fusha (MSA) and commonly spoken Arabic as found in reports, interviews and talk shows.
+Listening: Students will develop the ability to comprehend utterances in the target language in recorded broadcast media, in both fusha (MSA) and commonly spoken Arabic as found in reports, interviews, and talk shows.

-Reading: Students will be introduced to texts from print media and internet using the grammatical structures under study.
-In this unit students will read different genres of texts, learn and apply skimming techniques according to their level, understand in-depth the given texts and analyse them grammatically and style-wise.
+Reading: Students will be introduced to texts from print media and the internet using the grammatical structures under study.
+In this unit, students will read different genres of texts, learn and apply skimming techniques according to their level, understand in-depth the given texts, and analyze them grammatically and style-wise.

-(The intensive Arabic program is designed to rapidly develop a student’s language abilities by enabling them to engage with Arabic speakers confidently.)
-Written in quotes
+The intensive Arabic program is designed to rapidly develop a student’s language abilities by enabling them to engage with Arabic speakers confidently.